-- A. Retail businesses - B. Personal service establishments - C. Professional and medical offices - D. Offices and showrooms of a plumber, electrician, building contractor, upholsterer, caterer, decorator, or similar trade, subject to the following conditions: - 1) All services performed on the premises, including fabrication, repair, cleaning, or other processing of goods, shall be sold at retail on the premises where produced - 2) There shall be no outside storage of materials or goods of any kind - E. Schools for occupations, professional, or technical training, such as dance schools, music and voice schools, art studios, secretarial training, and similar schools - F. Funeral homes, provided there is adequate assembly area for vehicles to be used in funeral processions and such assembly area shall be provided in addition to any required off-street parking area.
-A caretaker's residence may be provided within the main building of the funeral home - G. Financial institutions, including banks, credit unions, and savings and loan associations.
-Drive-through facilities are permitted - H. Laundry and dry cleaning customer outlets, coin operated Laundromats, self-serve dry cleaning establishments, and similar operations - I. Private service clubs, fraternal organizations, banquet halls, and meeting halls. - J. Standard and carry-out restaurants, bars, and lounges - K. Dance halls, assembly halls, and similar places of assembly - L. Private indoor recreation uses, such as bowling alleys, billiard halls, gymnasium or court

-- sports facilities, tennis clubs, roller or ice skating rinks, personal fitness centers, and similar recreation uses

-- M. Accessory structures as regulated in Section 3.44

-- N. Commercial mini-storage facilities, outside storage not permitted
+- funeral processions and such assembly area shall be provided in addition to any required off-street parking area.
+A caretaker residence may be provided within the main building of the funeral home. - G. Financial institutions, including banks, credit unions, and savings and loan associations.
+Drive-through facilities are permitted. - H. Laundry and dry cleaning customer outlets, coin operated Laundromats, self-serve dry cleaning establishments, and similar operations. - I. Private service clubs, fraternal organizations, banquet halls, and meeting halls. - J. Standard and carry-out restaurants, bars, and lounges- - K. Dance halls, assembly halls, and similar places of assembly- - L. Private indoor recreation uses, such as bowling alleys, billiard halls, gymnasium or court sports facilities, tennis clubs, roller or ice skating rinks, personal fitness centers, and similar recreation uses. - M. Accessory structures as regulated in Section 3.44 - N. Commercial mini-storage facilities, outside storage not permitted- - O. Arcades, as defined in Section 9.2 - P. Assisted living facilities - Q. Bakeries - R. Car washed - S. Child care centers - T. Churches - U. Hospitals, nursing homes/hospice - V. Outdoor retail sales, such as home garden supplies, lawn furniture, plant material, playground equipment, etc. - 3.
+Special Land Uses Approval.
+The following uses may be permitted by a special land use permit upon specific approval by the Planning Commission, provided they are found to be in accordance with the provisions of Article 5V; - A. Open-front stores and outdoor sales. - B. Veterinary offices and hospitals. - C. Kennels - D. Municipal, regional, state and federal buildings and uses not requiring outside storage of materials or vehicles. - E. Essential services - F. Planned Unit Developments, as defined and subject to the provisions of Section 5.04.053.42.

-- O. Arcades

-- P. Assisted living facilities

-- Q. Bakeries

-- R. Car washed

-- S. Child care centers

-- T. Churches

-- U. Hospitals, nursing homes/hospice

-- V. Outdoor retail sales, such as home garden supplies, lawn furniture, plant material, playground equipment, etc.

-- 3. Special Land Uses.
-The following uses may be permitted by a special land use permit upon specific approval by the Planning Commission, provided they are found to be in accordance with the provisions of Article V;

-- A. Open-front stores and outdoor sales

-- B. Veterinary offices and hospitals

-- C. Kennels

-- D. Municipal, regional, state and federal buildings and uses not requiring outside storage of materials or vehicles

-- E. Essential services

-- F. Planned Unit Developments, subject to Section 5.04.05

-- G. Single-family dwellings

-- H. Improvements of minor additions to existing single-family dwellings, which may include accessory structures as regulated in Section 3.44

-- 1) Less than 50% of the principal residence's square footage, in existence at the time of the adoption of the current zoning ordinance.

-- I. Gas stations; Cemeteries; Mixed Use of commercial and residential uses, subject to the following conditions:

-- 1) Commercial use must be listed as a permitted use or special land use in the C-1 district

-- 2) Residence must be single or two family residence

-- J. Sawmills, subject to Section 5.04.04
+- G. Single-family dwellings - H. Improvements of minor additions to existing single-family dwellings, which may include accessory structures as regulated in Section 3.44. - 1) Less than 50% of the principal residence's square footage, in existence at the time of the adoption of the current zoning ordinance. - I. Gas stations; Cemeteries; Mixed Use of commercial and residential uses, subject to the following conditions - 1) Commercial use must be listed as a permitted use or special land use in the C-1 district - 2) Residence must be single or two family residences. - J. Sawmills, subject to Section 5.04.03

-- 4. District Regulations.

-- A. All uses shall be subject to site plan review by the Planning Commission pursuant to Article IV. - B. All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance. - C. No commercial establishment may occupy more than 5,000 square feet of floor area; this may be increased by special land use permit, if the Planning Commission finds that the greater size will not change the essential character of the district.
+- A. All uses shall be subject to site plan review by the Planning Commission, and shall meet any specific site/design standards as outlined in Section 4.1 pursuant to Article IV. - B. All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance. - C. No commercial establishment may occupy more than 5,000 square feet of floor area; this may be increased by special land use permit, if the Planning Commission finds that the greater size will not change the essential character of the district.
 Screening as specified in Sections 3.05 and 3.06 shall be required for all storage areas and waste receptacles.
 Residential uses shall comply with District R-2 lot size, lot width and setback requirements - D. With the exception of automobile parking and off-street parking, all business, service or processing shall be conducted wholly within a completely enclosed building. - E. All goods produced on the premises shall be sold at retail on the premises where produced.